+Gini coefficients

-- 7. Gini coefficients: The most widely uses summary measure of inequality in the distribution of household income is the Gini coefficient.
+The most widely uses summary measure of inequality in the distribution of household income is the Gini coefficient.
 The lower the value of the Gini coefficient, the more equally household income is distributed.
-A Gini coefficient of 0 would indicate perfect equality where every member of the population has exactly the same income, whilst a Gini coefficient of 100 would indicate that one person would have all the income. - 8.
-Median household income: The median household income is the income of what would be the middle household, if all households in the UK were sorted in a list from poorest to richest.
-As it represents the middle of the income distribution, the median household income provides a good indication of the standard of living of the "typical" household in terms of income.
+A Gini coefficient of 0 would indicate perfect equality where every member of the population has exactly the same income, whilst a Gini coefficient of 100 would indicate that 1 person would have all the income.